On diregular digraphs with degree two and excess three

-It was later shown by other authors \cite{Dam,BanIto} that for diameters $k \geq 3$ Moore graphs exist only in the trivial case $d =2$.
+It was later shown by other authors \cite{BanIto,Dam} that for diameters $k \geq 3$ Moore graphs exist only in the trivial case $d = 2$.

 Given the scarcity of Moore graphs, it is of great interest to find graphs with a `Moore-like' structure.
 A survey of this problem is given in \cite{MilSir2}.
-Graphs with maximum degree $d$, diameter $k$ and order $\delta $ less than the Moore bound for some small \textit{defect} $\delta $ have been studied intensively.
-In such graphs paths with length $\leq k$ between pairs of vertices are not necessarily unique; associated with each vertex $u$ is a repeat multiset $R(u)$, such that $v \in V(G)$ appears $t$ times in $R(u)$ if and only if there are $t+1$ distinct $\leq k$-paths between $u$ and $v$.
+Graphs with maximum degree $d$, diameter $k$ and order $\delta $ less than the Moore bound for some small defect $\delta $ have been studied intensively.
+In such graphs walks with length $\leq k$ between pairs of vertices are not necessarily unique; associated with each vertex $u$ is a repeat multiset $R(u)$, such that $v \in V(G)$ appears $t$ times in $R(u)$ if and only if there are $t+1$ distinct non-backtracking walks with length $\leq k$ between $u$ and $v$.
 An important result in this direction is that the only graphs with defect one are cycles of length $2k$ \cite{ErdFajHof,BanIto2,KurTsu}.